KunalAnand2907/Youtube-Data-Mining-Analytics-End-End-Data-Engineering-Data-Science-Project/README.md

 <li> Topic Categorization: At the end map the Category_id to 16 different Category Name s.a [ Film & Animations, Sports, Science & Technology, Entertainment, Music, News, Daily Vlogs ] etc.
 </ul>

+---

+**4️⃣ YouTube Comments Sentiment Analyze**

+> 🔥 Analyze, visualize, and understand YouTube audience sentiment in one click!
+This Streamlit app uses a multilingual BERT model to classify YouTube comments as Positive, Neutral, or Negative, while automatically filtering spam and generating insights through charts, word clouds, and top comment highlights.

 #
 ### Watch the Below Video for working of the App